-- are broker-dealers or insurance companies; - are certain former citizens or long-term residents of the U.S.; - are persons subject to the alternative minimum tax; - have elected mark-to-market accounting; - are tax-exempt organizations; - are financial institutions or financial services entities; - hold ordinary shares as part of a straddle, hedge or conversion transaction with other investments; - own directly, indirectly or by attribution at least 10% of our voting power; - have a functional currency that is not the United States dollar; - are carrying on a trade or business in Israel through a permanent establishment; or - acquire ordinary shares as compensation.
+- · are broker-dealers or insurance companies; - · are certain former citizens or long-term residents of the U.S.; - are persons subject to the alternative minimum tax; - · have elected mark-to-market accounting; - · are tax-exempt organizations; - are financial institutions or financial services entities; - · hold ordinary shares as part of a straddle, hedge or conversion transaction with other investments; - own directly, indirectly or by attribution at least 10% of our voting power; - · have a functional currency that is not the United States dollar; - · are carrying on a trade or business in Israel through a permanent establishment; or - · acquire ordinary shares as compensation.

-In addition, this discussion does not address any aspect of state, local or non-United States tax laws.

-Additionally, the discussion does not consider the tax treatment of persons who hold ordinary shares through a partnership or other pass-through entity or the possible application of United States federal gift or estate tax.
+In addition, this discussion does not address any aspect of state, local or non-United States tax laws and does not consider the possible application of United States federal gift or estate tax or the Medicare tax on net investment income.